Understanding World or Predicting Future? A Comprehensive Survey of World Models: Background and Categorization

-Whether focusing on learning internal representations of the external world or simulating its operational principles, these concepts coalesce into a shared consensus: the essential purpose of a world model is to understand the dynamics of the world and predict future scenarios.
-From this perspective, we conduct a thorough examination of recent advancements in world models, analyzing them through following lenses, as depicted in Figure~\ref{fig:intro}.
+Whether focusing on learning internal representations of the external world or simulating its operational principles, these concepts coalesce into a shared consensus: the essential purpose of a world model is to understand the dynamics of the world and compute the next state with certainty (or with some guarantee), which empowers the model to extrapolate longer-horizon evolution and to support downstream decision-making and planning.
+From this perspective, we conduct a thorough examination of recent advancements in world models, analyzing them through the following lenses, as depicted in Figure~\ref{fig:intro}.

 \begin{itemize} \item \textbf{Implicit representation of the external world} (Section~\ref{sec::inner}): This research category constructs a model of environmental change to enable more informed decision-making, ultimately aiming to predict the evolution of future states.
 It fosters an implicit comprehension by transforming external realities into a model that represents these elements as latent variables.
 Furthermore, with the advent of large language models (LLMs), efforts previously concentrated on traditional decision-making tasks have been significantly enhanced by the detailed descriptive power of these models regarding world knowledge.
 We further focus on the integration of world knowledge into existing models.